3xpl0ith4ck3r/hetzner_proxmox_pfsense_ipv4_1IP/README.md

 If you receive an identification change, than you had a previous connection to your server and you must get rid of the existing fingerprint.
 `ssh-keygen -f "/home/<user path>/.ssh/known_hosts" -R "xxx.xxx.xxx.xxx"`

-Afterwards you can access normaly and accept the new ECDSA key fingerprint of your server.
+Afterwards you can access normally and accept the new ECDSA key fingerprint of your server.
 You should see an standard welcome screen from Hetzner with some basic informations.

 <img src="frontend/images/screenshots/Hetzner_Rescue_1.png">